canvon/streamserver-cvn/BUILDING.md

 (which has to be in `MPEG-TS` (MPEG *Transport Stream*) format) and make it available as http://_YOUR\_IP\_HERE_:8000 .

+You can also run `ts-dump`, first.
+An MPEG-TS packet with the correct size and starting with a sync-byte, but otherwise invalid data, is provided in the repository in `testdata/one-empty-packet.bin`.

+    scm/build-streamserver-cvn$ ./ts-dump/ts-dump ../streamserver-cvn/testdata/one-empty-packet.bin

+It is expected to dump the packet and report an error in the packet.

 ## Building in Termux